skypilot-org/skypilot/docs/source/reference/tpu.rst

          runtime_version: tpu-vm-base  # optional

 The ``accelerators`` field specifies the TPU type, and the :code:`accelerator_args` dict includes the :code:`tpu_vm` bool (defaults to false, which means TPU Node is used), and an optional  TPU ``runtime_version`` field.
+To show what TPU types are supported, run :code:`sky show-gpus`.

 Here is a complete task YAML that runs `MNIST training <https://cloud.google.com/tpu/docs/run-calculation-jax#running_jax_code_on_a_tpu_vm>`_ on a TPU VM using JAX.